You might think frugal living is reusing your coffee filters or giving up avocado toast. But it doesn’t have to be that.

 You don’t start wondering how to have a frugal Christmas in December.

 Planning for the holidays should start at least 6 months in advance so you have time to save money.

 Budgeting for Christmas will help keep this expensive time of year under control.
 I like to put a small amount aside each month in a dedicated account so I know I’m covered.

-Plus you’ll get $10 FREE when you join Ebates and make a qualifying purchase.
+Plus you’ll get $10 FREE when you join Rakuten and make a qualifying purchase.

-Here are some frugal money saving tips on how to save your first $1000.
+Here are some frugal tips on how to save an emergency fund.

 One of the best tips for frugal living is to avoid debt.
 You can do this by having an emergency fund as we’ve just talked about, and you can also do this by being intentional.

 Do you need to own an item to use it?
 You might be able to borrow it from a friend, or barter services.

 There are many ways to utilize items without ownership.
 Just taking the time to think through your options will help you avoid racking up credit card debt for things you might not use.